 If you’re a tech-savvy lawyer who is passionate about technology and improving the efficiency of the legal practice, legal engineering might be a great fit for you.
 Or maybe you’re a developer who’s interested in collaborating with legal experts to solve some of the business world’s biggest challenges with technology.
 Either way, the best way to explore legal engineering is by trying it yourself.

 If you want a taste of legal engineering, BRYTER’s intuitive no-code legal application-building platform is available for a free trial.
-Or join us at our next virtual Building Bar, a hands-on workshop where you’ll build your first legal application in one hour, even if you don’t have prior development experience.

 When you’re ready to get more comprehensive training in legal engineering, register for BRYTER Academy, our online certification program.

 The practice of developing digital tools and processes that improve the way legal services are delivered.
 Legal engineering is used to optimize workflows, increase overall efficiency, and turn legal expertise into digital products.

 Legal teams are dealing with their highest-ever volume of requests, while headcount remains static.
 The industry is turning to digital solutions built by legal engineers to accommodate this shift and allow legal teams to remain strategic partners while servicing a high volume of day-to-day business requests.